What is a BEO at Events? A Complete Guide to Banquet Event Orders

 1. Clear Communication

 A BEO is a communication point that gets all the event stakeholders in sync.
-It is a detailed event schedule, with a breakdown of roles and responsibilities that significantly reduces confusion, from event staff and servers to catering managers and AV technicians.
+It is a detailed event schedule with a breakdown of roles and responsibilities to reduce confusion.
+This includes everything from event staff and servers to catering managers and AV technicians.

 A BEO provides each event team member with specific responsibilities, timelines, and deliverables.
 Clarity means seamless coordination and improved event quality.